MITLibraries/dspace-api-python-scripts/README.md

 Based on user input, restores the metadata from a specified backup folder that was created by the repositoryMetadataBackup.py script.

 #### [splitFieldIntoMultipleFields.py](splitFieldIntoMultipleFields.py)
+Based on a user specified CSV, replaces a single field with multiple values into multiple fields which each contain a single value.

 #### [updateLanguageTagsForKey.py](updateLanguageTagsForKey.py)
 Based on user input, updates the language value for the specified key to 'en_us' for all items with that key in the repository.
 A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.

 #### [updateLanguageTagsForKeyInCollection.py](updateLanguageTagsForKeyInCollection.py)
+Based on user input, updates the language value for the specified key to 'en_us' for all items with that key in the specified collection.
+A CSV log is written with all of the changes made and a 'dc.description.provenance' note describing the change is added to the metadata of each item that is updated.